Insights and Updates

 Frequently Asked Questions About DSO

-What is the basic DSO formula?
+What is the DSO formula?

 What does a high DSO mean?

-How often should I evaluate DSO?
+How often should DSO be calculated?

 How does DSO affect cash flow?